networknt/light-doc/content/en/tutorial/proxy/docker.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 In this tutorial, we are going to walk through the dockerized light-proxy in light-docker.
 There are two docker-compose files and separate config files for Swagger 2.0 and OpenAPI 3.0 specification.

-We are going to use OpenAPI 3.0 compose file and the Swagger 2.0 is very similar with only config file difference.
+We are going to use OpenAPI 3.0 compose file, and Swagger 2.0 is very similar to the OpenAPI 3.0 one with only config file difference.

 ### Start backend services

 Before we start the proxy compose, we need to start three instances of OpenAPI proxy-backend services.
 The steps are described in [OpenAPI proxy backend][].
 Please follow it to start all three instances and make sure they are working individually.

-[OpenAPI proxy backend]: /tutorial/proxy/openapi-backend/

 ### Start light-proxy

-Now let's clone the light-docker repo from networknt on github.com
+Now let's clone the light-docker repo from networknt on github.com site.

 ```
 cd ~/networknt